-Trifecta Editions is a growing print collective based in Boston and Cambridge.
+Trifecta Editions is a growing print collective based in Boston.
 They work with artists from all disciplines to create limited edition screen prints and art objects.
 Their unique editions are all hand printed and made with a strong focus on quality and craftsmanship.
 They take pride in a business model that benefits, supports and promotes emerging artists and fosters a new generation of art collectors.

 About Trifecta Editions Hibernaculum Residency

 Trifecta Editions Hibernaculum Residency is a free-form artist retreat at Eagle Lake in Ticonderoga, NY.
 Each year, Trifecta selects one artist to unplug, unwind and create a project and print series based on their time in the Hibernaculum.
 With 30 acres of forested land bordering on the Pharaoh Wilderness and frontage on Eagle Lake, the Hibernaculum Residency provides the perfect setting for artists to disconnect and get inspired.
 The residency program provides emerging artists with opportunities often reserved for more established artists.
 Each participant receives room, board and a small stipend.